vicm1/GCC/Documents/Labs/PythonStrings/commands.md

 Be sure to replace the ### YOUR CODE HERE ### with your own code before you run the following cell.

-# Assign `url` to a specific URL
+//Assign `url` to a specific URL
 ​
 url = "https://exampleURL1.com"
 ​
-# Display the index where the domain extension ".com" is located in `url`
+//Display the index where the domain extension ".com" is located in `url` ​ print(url.index(".com"))
-​
-print(url.index(".com"))